-1. H1: Based on the results of data processing in Table 3, it can be seen that the result 11 f testing hypothesis 1 obtain the Standardized Coefficients $\beta$ =0.620.
+1. H1: Based on the results of data processing in Table 3, it can be seen that the result of testing hypothesis 1 obtain the Standardized Coefficients β =0.620.
 This means that the image has a positive and significant effect on satisfaction.